 In 1992, Applied Separations entered into a Cooperative Research and Development Agreement (CRADA) with the U.S. Department of Agriculture to develop a low-cost supercritical fluid extraction instrument that overcomes many of the shortcomings of the instruments currently in the marketplace.
 The culmination of this effort, two years later, was the Spe-ed SFE.
 Two of the foremost experts in supercritical fluid extraction, Dr. Jerry King and the late Dr. Robert Maxwell, have lent their names to the Spe-ed SFE project.
 Market acceptance of the Spe-ed SFE was overwhelming.

 Applied Separations continues to be on the cutting edge of SCF technology, developing new systems to meet customers' demands.
-The SCF line now includes the Spe-ed SFE-Prime for teaching SCF in the college laboratory; the original SCF bench-top laboratory systems; the Helix modular SCF system; the 2Tech-L/S Movable/Small Pilot system; Custom designed and Large Scale Production SCF systems.
+The SCF line now includes the Spe-ed SFE-Basic for teaching SCF in the college laboratory; the Spe-ed SFE-2 and 4 - the original SCF bench-top laboratory systems; the Helix modular SCF system; the 2Tech-L/S Movable/Small Pilot system; Custom designed and Large Scale Production SCF systems.
 These SCF systems are used for a multitude of applications such as the development of the breast cancer drug “tamoxifen” (taxol), nano-particle research, MIM debinding, archaeological restoration, aerogel drying, medical device cleaning, and natural products, just to name a few.